cubanismo/allocator/README.md

 2. A driver/backend/plugin API and ABI

-While the APIs will be similar, if not identical, they server different purposes.
+While the APIs will be similar, if not identical, they serve different purposes.
 The application API will be used by clients of the library to (TODO: [JRJ] This list is incomplete and may contain non-concensus items):